tanghao-xiaomi/docs/en/app_dev/system_apps/Dev_UI_App.md

 endif
 ```

-## 6. Compiling and Running
+## VI.
+Compiling and Running

 ### 1. Configure the Project

 1. Navigate to the root directory of the openvela repository and execute the following command to configure the music player.

     > The emulator's configuration file (defconfig) is located in `vendor/openvela/boards/vela/configs/goldfish-armeabi-v7a-ap/`.
 Use `build.sh` to configure and compile the board's code.